 When building a brand, it’s very important to know who exactly you are trying to reach – so you can tailor your communication to meet their exact needs.

-Get very specific – write out interests, lifestyle and motivations of your target audience.
-This exercise will benefit all aspects of the brand building process.
+Get very specific – write out the interests, lifestyle, and motivations of your target audience.
+This exercise will benefit all aspects of the brand-building process.